I-Avery/ICERT_scanner/README.md

 # ICERT_scanner
-A tool for monitoring signals on a CANbus network
+A tool for monitoring messages and signals on a CANbus network